The Solar Forecast Arbiter supports operational forecast trials, including features such as:

 Signing the Data Use Agreement is not required for addition to the vendor list, but you will not be able to participate in trials until the DUA is signed.

 We urge vendors to practice using the API with test forecasts before a trial starts.
 An example script to upload forecast values for each of the user’s forecast objects in a trial can be found below and in this gist.
 We do not guarantee the reliability of this script for operational forecast trials - it is only an example to help you get started with the API.
+Please download the script and modify to fit your needs or use as a starting point for your own script.

 This script uses the solarforecastarbiter-core library to interact with the Solar Forecast Arbiter API.
 First, a token for API access is requested using the username and password for the anonymous trial user.
 The script expects a path to a file with the username and password of this user seperated by a new line like